 when you are in the same room with other people and when you visit your healthcare

 According to the Florida Department of Health, the community at large, as well as our College community, should be aware of the following coronavirus information:

-The virus is thought to spread mainly from person-to-person by droplets:
+The virus spreads mainly from person-to-person by droplets:

-• Between people who are in close contact with one another (within about 6 feet - so maintain social distancing).
+• Between people who are in close contact with one another (within about 3 to 6 feet - so maintain social distancing).

 • Through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.